Skip to main content

 How Do You Harden Next.js for Production Security?

-CSRF Protection: Next.js Server Actions include built-in CSRF protection.
-For custom API routes, add CSRF tokens to forms and validate on the server.
-The csurf package or a custom double-submit cookie pattern works.
+CSRF Protection: Good news first.
+Next.js Server Actions ship with CSRF protection baked in.
+If you're rolling your own API routes, though, you're back on the hook: add CSRF tokens to your forms and check them server-side.
+The csurf package handles it, or a hand-rolled double-submit cookie pattern works just as well.

 What Are the Best Enterprise Deployment Patterns?